 Cappelini with tomatoes

-Chop the myogata roughly, cut the tomatoes into combs and peel, then remove the seeds and chop them into appropriate sizes.
-Place in a bowl and add tomato juice.
+Roughly chop the myoga and cut the tomatoes into wedges, peel them, remove the seeds, and chop them into bite-sized pieces.
+Place them in a bowl and add the tomato juice

-Boil the abalone quickly, then roughly chop it, then add it to the bowl of [1] with the seasonings [A].
+Boil the abalone briefly, then roughly chop it and add it to the bowl in [1] along with the seasonings in [A]

-Wash under running water, add the drained water, roughly chopped shiso leaves and fresh sea urchin to a bowl of [2] and mix quickly.
+Wash the fresh water shield under running water, drain the water, add the roughly chopped shiso leaves, and raw sea urchin to the bowl in step (2) and mix quickly

-Boil the cappelini in hot water with plenty of salt for about 2 minutes.
-It's a good idea to take it out halfway through and check the firmness.
-Once boiled to a moderate hardness, remove it in ice water and remove the heat.
-Put it in a colander and squeeze out the water thoroughly.
+Boil the capellini in plenty of salted water for about 2 minutes.
+Take them out halfway through the cooking process to check their firmness.
+Once they are cooked to the right consistency, remove them from the oven and place them in ice water to cool.
+Drain in a colander and squeeze out the excess water

-Transfer the cappelini to a bowl, sprinkle a little salt, then add the seasoning [B] to blend in the flavor.
+Transfer the capellini to a bowl, sprinkle with a little salt, then add the seasonings in [B] and mix well to combine the flavors

-Place the cappelini in a bowl and pour in the sauce from [4].
-Topped with drained white green onions and shiblet if desired.
+Place the capellini in a serving dish and pour the sauce from [4] over it.
+Top with drained white onions and chives to taste

 -